kiddouk/blog/_posts/2014-01-23-killing-the-ASAP-culture.md

 author: SEBASTIEN REQUIEM
 ---

 <p class="into">All developers working in a product based startup know what I am talking about.
 The <strong>A</strong>s <strong>S</strong>oon <strong>A<strong>s <strong>P</strong>ossible culture.
-As you [know](http://www.linkedin.com/in/sebastienrequiem), I have been involved in some startups (and [quit](http://sebastien.requiem.fr/2013/12/19/quit-your-startup-before-getting-sick.html) them).
+As you <a href="http://www.linkedin.com/in/sebastienrequiem" title="Sébastien Requiem on Linkedin">know</a>, I have been involved in some startups (and <a href="http://sebastien.requiem.fr/2013/12/19/quit-your-startup-before-getting-sick.html" title="Quit your statup before getting sick">quit</a> them).
 In these past experiences, everytime I was discussing with our "Product Manager", all features should be done As Soon As Possible.</p>

 Announcing a feature before hand to customers, partners, beta testers or even friends led us to state a date.
 We built expectations and raised the pressure on our shoulders with no reason.